risawitama/verbose-potato/README.md

-## What cheese can never be yours?
-Nacho cheese.
+## I used to work for a soft drink can crusher.
+It was soda pressing.